- Company (that provides the nominated product / solution / service): SlashNext

 What other awards did this nomination receive in the previous 12 months?

-None, as the product was released in November 2017
+None, as the product was introduced in November 2017

 In 3 bullets, summarize why this product or service is different from the competition and deserves recognition: